4 Ways to Improve Your Children’s Nutrition

 Breakfast Foods

 Ideal breakfast foods for children’s nutrition include low-glycemic foods that have good fats and clean proteins to keep stable blood sugar.
-Berries are a great addition as they are loaded with antioxidants and are low-glycemic so they help maintain a healthy blood sugar.
-Berries are a thin skin and sprayed heavily with pesticide in conventional practices so it is important to get these organic.
+Berries are a great addition as they are loaded with antioxidants and are low-glycemic, so they help maintain a healthy blood sugar.
+Berries have a thin skin and are sprayed heavily with pesticide and herbicide in conventional practices, so it is important to get these organic.

 Best Protein Sources:

-Great protein foods for children’s nutrition include 100% grass-fed beef products, 100% grass-fed raw cheese products, organic eggs, organic chicken & turkey, wild fish from clean waters and wild game from cleaner parts of the country.
+Great protein foods for children’s nutrition include grass-fed beef products, organic cheese products, organic Greek yogurt, organic eggs, organic chicken & turkey, wild fish and seafood from clean waters and wild game from cleaner parts of the country.

 The best way to begin the day is high-quality liquid nutrition.
-Making a shake with frozen, organic blueberries, cinnamon, organic almond or coconut milk, extra virgin coconut oil for more good fats and bone broth protein is fantastic.
-One could also substitute organic, raw eggs or a sprouted hemp, pea & brown rice based protein.
+Making a shake with frozen, organic blueberries, cinnamon, grass-fed whole milk or coconut milk, extra virgin coconut oil or avocado for more good fats and bone broth protein is fantastic.
+One could also substitute organic, raw eggs or a sprouted hemp, pea & brown rice-based protein.

 Lunch and Snack Foods: